ehalpern/macwire-config/README.md

 ```
 ###An  Example
 ##### Define the configuration
-Define a standard Typesafe configuration (in resources/application.conf for example).
-The only additional requirement is that the configuration files must be available at compile time and contain a default value for all properties that are to be injected.
 ```
 search {
   host = "localhost"
   port = 9200
 }
 ```
+Define a standard Typesafe configuration (in resources/application.conf for example).
+The only additional requirement is that the configuration files must be available at compile time and contain a default value for all properties that are to be injected.

 ##### Create a Config wiring object
-This object will contain the code-generated configuration tags and wiring required to inject configuration property values.
 ```
 import macwire.config.ConfigWiringGenerator

 @ConfigWiringGenerator object Config
 ```
+This object will contain the code-generated configuration tags and wiring required to inject configuration property values.

 ##### Create the main wiring module
-Add the config wiring by mixing Config.Wiring in with your standard wiring definition
 ```
 import com.softwaremill.macwire._